History of the Edmonton Oilers: Early years in the NHL (1979–1983)

 In 1981–82, the Oilers rocketed up the standings, finishing with the second-best record in the NHL, behind only the Islanders.
 However, they took a pratfall in the first round of the playoffs when they were upset by the Los Angeles Kings in five games (game three of this series, now known as the "Miracle on Manchester", saw the Oilers take a 5–0 lead, only to lose 6–5 to the Kings in overtime).
-However, in the next season, the Oilers finished third overall advanced to the Stanley Cup Finals (losing only once in the process) before getting swept by the New York Islanders.
+However, in the next season, the Oilers finished third overall advanced to the Stanley Cup Final (losing only once in the process) before getting swept by the New York Islanders.
 During this season, Gretzky, Messier, Anderson and Kurri all topped the 100-point plateau, with Coffey not far behind at 96.
 After the season, Lee Fogolin resigned as captain of the Oilers, picking Gretzky as his successor.

 During this period, Wayne Gretzky began setting new NHL records.
 In his first season, he was ruled ineligible for the Calder Memorial Trophy (rookie of the year) (because of his previous WHA experience) and the Art Ross Trophy (NHL scoring leader) (although Gretzky tied with Marcel Dionne of the Los Angeles Kings in points, Dionne won the trophy on the basis of scoring two more goals).
 However, Gretzky still managed to win his first of an NHL record eight consecutive and nine total Hart Trophies.
 Next season, Gretzky quickly made up for not winning the Art Ross Trophy by winning his first of an NHL record seven straight and ten total.
 He easily won the Art Ross by setting new single season records for assists (with 109) and points (with 164).
 In 1981–82, Gretzky set the single season record for goals with 92.
 Also, he became the first player in NHL history to score 200 points (with 212).
 After the season, he won his first of a record four consecutive and five total Lester B. Pearson Awards (NHL MVP as selected by NHL players).
 Gretzky wasn't the only player to set a record during this time; Grant Fuhr set an NHL goaltender rookie record in 1981–82 by going undefeated in twenty-three straight games.
 Also, the Oilers became the first NHL team to score 400 goals in a season, a feat they would accomplish for five straight years.